haidarim/LPIC1/LPIC1.md

 ### Automate admin tasks and scheduling them (107.2)
 Automation is a key component of efficient system administration.
 Linux provides several tools for scheduling tasks, including `cron`, `at`, and `systemd` timer units.
 Each of these tools has its own use cases and configurations.

-1. **Managing Cron Jobs:** This is a time-based job scheduler in Linux Os, it allows to run scripts or commands at special intervals.
+**1. Managing Cron Jobs:** This is a time-based job scheduler in Linux Os, it allows to run scripts or commands at special intervals.

 Basic concepts:
 - Cron Jobs: Scheduled tasks that are listed in a `crontab` (cron table) file.